|Entry Requirements:||School report.|

-On the one-year course students choose Maths, English Language and one science subject from Biology, Chemistry and Physics.
-For the remaining subjects they can choose from Business Studies, English Literature, Geography, French, German, Spanish or Psychology.
+On the one-year course students choose Maths, English Language and at least one science subject from Biology, Chemistry and Physics.
+For the remaining subjects they can choose from Business Studies, English Literature, Art, French, German, Spanish or Psychology.

 English Language (EFL) with academic content (APP1)

 On this programme students study English Language alongside some basic GCSE content.
 It is ideally suited for students with lower levels of English, as this course allows over a third of the timetable to be dedicated to English study.
 The start date for this course is September, although mid-year admissions can be considered.

 The academic areas cover Maths, Combined Science, Business Studies and Geography.
 Students work towards sitting the Cambridge PET exam at the end of the year.
 This is the only external exam taken, the other subjects being assessed internally to inform the best progression route.
 Also compulsory to the curriculum are Art Club, Citizenship, Computer Science, PHSEE and Physical Education.
 Students progress from this programme onto our Academic Preparation Programme.

 |15:05 – 15:55||Biology||Study Hall||Recreational||Physics||Chemistry|

 |16:10 – 17:00||Art||English||Recreational||–||–|